Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 • What is a virus – deeper dive?

-In truth, post viral anosmia (loss of the sense of smell) is not completely understood.
-The sense of smell is a complex process involving various nervous and brain system mechanisms, particularly within the limbic system, where response to scent is instinctive, emotional and reflexive, as well as neurological.
+In truth, anosmia (loss of the sense of smell) is not completely understood.
+The sense of smell is a complex process involving various nerve and brain system mechanisms, particularly within the limbic system, where odour and scents are registered and instinctively detected.
+Response to odour is reflexive, psycho-emotional, neurological and hormonal.

-In either case (cold or ‘flu), depending on the severity of infection, inflammation of the nasal passages causes the tissues therein to become swollen, which hinders scent molecules reaching the corresponding receptors in the epithelium at the top of the nasal cavity and, thus, limits the quantity of odourant molecules available for detection.
-The olfactory epithelium itself and its connecting peripheral nerves may also be damaged as a consequence of infection, which further obstructs or impedes the relay of neural impulses (or messages) to, and from, the olfactory bulb to the limbic system within the brain, where scent signals are registered.
-Hence, the sense of smell is impeded.
+Inflammation of the nasal passages causes the tissues therein to become swollen, which in turn reduces the volume of scent-infused air sweeping across odour receptors in the epithelium, which is situated at the top of the nasal cavity; consequently fewer odour molecules are available to detect.
+The olfactory epithelium and its connecting peripheral nerves may be damaged as a consequence of swelling and infection; detection and stimulation of the neural messaging system is impeded, thus relay of nerve transmission to the limbic system, where scent signals are registered and recognised within the brain, is compromised.

 In most incidents, the immune system prevents development of serious infection progressing from the upper respiratory tract (that is, nose and throat) to the lungs.
-In severe cases of COVID-19, where infection does penetrate the lungs, damage is inevitably caused to the alveoli.
-COVID-19 virus particles apparently bind with ACE2 receptors on the alveoli cells surface, entering and destroying the cell, thus causing severe breathing difficulties and other pneumonia-like symptoms.
-Of further concern, infected and damaged alveoli detrimentally impede gaseous exchange (simply, oxygen intake and carbon dioxide excretion), which, in turn, impedes efficient oxygenation of cells throughout the body.
-As a consequence, carbon dioxide begins to build up in the body.
-This carbon dioxide build-up causes cells to deteriorate, which in turn causes organ deterioration (lungs, liver, kidney, heart, pancreas, intestines and brain) that eventually results in fluid build-up in the lungs.
+Severe cases of lung infection may result in damage of the alveoli (ACE2 receptors are also located on the alveoli cells surface) causing severe breathing difficulties and other pneumonia-like symptoms.
+Infected and/or damaged alveoli detrimentally impedes gaseous exchange (simply, oxygen intake and carbon dioxide excretion), which, in turn, impedes efficient oxygenation of cells throughout the body.
+When this happens, carbon dioxide begins to build up in the body; carbon dioxide build-up damages cells and tissues within organs (lungs, liver, kidney, heart, pancreas, intestines and brain) and may result in fluid build up; fluid build up in the lungs causes pneumonia-like symptoms.
 In rare cases, lung infection is not immediately obvious or detectable; breathing does not appear to be inhibited, yet oxygen levels within cells plummet (this condition is likened to altitude sickness).
 (Ni et al 2020)

-Applying essential oils as aids to regain the sense of smell after viral infection
+Applying essential oils as aids to recover of the sense of smell

 Professor Thomas Hummel and colleagues (Damm et al 2013, Hummel 2009) devised a system of re-training olfactory receptors after loss of the sense of smell, originally using four distinctive odour molecules extracted from essential oils – phenyl ethyl alcohol (found in rose), eucalyptol (found in eucalyptus), eugenol (found in clove) and citronellal (found in lemongrass) – to stimulate growth of olfactory receptors and epithelium supporting cells at the roof of the nose.